Hydrough2k2k/Palindrome-Number-Application/README.md

 # Palindrome-Number-Application
-Palindrome Number Calculator - A program to generate symmetrical numbers
+Palindrome Number Calculator - A program to generate symmetrical numbers Inspired by Numberphile who made an excellent video about palindromic numbers!

 Using this application you can generate palindrome numbers by repeatedly reversing and adding a number.
 It is theorised that all numbers will become palindromic eventually using this method.
 Using this application you can test any number up to 18 digits.
 You can also test a range of number and see what they return